Element18592/N64-Cart-Relocation-Flex/README.md

 # N64 Cart Relocation Flex

-This is a flexible PCB for relocating the cartridge connector on N64 for portable builds.
+This is a flexible PCB for relocating the cartridge connector on the N64 for portable builds.

 ![N64 Flex](https://i.imgur.com/ru2R3ga.png)